TheIconfactory/Tapestry/Documentation/GettingStarted.md

 ![Tapestry Loom with com.usetapestry.mystic9ball connector being displayed](images/1-UpAndRunning.png)

-An important first step - your work is now showing up in the Connector (left-most) panel of the app!
+An important first step - your work is now showing up in the _Connector_ (left-most) panel of the app!

 ## What Are You Connecting To?

-A connector that doens't connect to anything isn’t very useful.
+A connector that doesn't connect to anything isn’t very useful.
 Let’s fix that!

-In Tapestry, a `site` specifies a location on the Internet where data can be collected.
+In Tapestry, the `site` specifies a location on the Internet where data can be collected.
 In this case, we're connecting to the Magic 9-Ball, so we’ll set it to `https://usetapestry.com/samples/mystic9ball` and have this in our `plugin-config.json`:

 ```json
 {